inveniosoftware/invenio/docs/developers/git-workflow.rst

-The short commit logs are easily readable on narrow mobile devices, are helpful to quickly localise features, and ease any possible hunting for bugs via git bisecting later should the troubles arise.
+The short commit logs are easily readable on narrow mobile devices, are helpful to quickly localise features, and ease any possible hunting for bugs via git bisecting later, should any trouble arise.

-Here is an example listing last 15 commits on the master branch.
+Here is an example listing the last 15 commits on the master branch.

 .. code-block:: console